eiffel-community/community/GOVERNANCE.md

 Anyone who is a maintainer of one or more projects hosted by Eiffel Community is eligible to run for a seat in Eiffel Technical Committee or nominate another maintainer as a candidate.

-Anyone who is a contributor to one or more projects hosted by Eiffel Community is eligible to vote on Technical Committee Elections.
+Anyone who is a member to [Eiffel Community Maillist](https://groups.google.com/g/eiffel-community) is eligible to vote on Technical Committee Elections.

 Community elections are overseen by [Election Officers](#Election-Officers).